Lonestarjeepin/Merlin/README.md

   Once the file is downloaded, open Excel, go to Options, Add-Ins, then click the Go button next to Manage: Excel add-ins.
 Click Browse to find the location where you saved the .xlam file, select the Merlin.xlam file, and click OK.
 In Excel, you should now see an Add-ins menu item and Merlin will be present.

 **Update:**
   Click the Update Merlin menu item in Merlin.
-Your verison will be compared to the latest version in GitHub.
+Your verison will be compared to the latest release version in GitHub.
 If there is a new version, it will be downloaded and installed.
 Simply restart Excel to use the new version.

 **First Usage:**
   If you are new to Merlin, click "Merlin ChangeLog annd Help" within the add-in and a new worksheet will be created that lists and explains many of the features of the tool.